oktadev/okta-blog/_source/_posts/2019-12-19-multi-factor-authentication-sucks.md

 It's almost 2020, let's make the next decade both secure and user-friendly.
 Leave MFA in the 2010s and move on.

-If you enjoyed this article, you might want to [follow us](https://twitter.com/oktadev) on Twitter, check out some of your [YouTube videos](https://www.youtube.com/c/oktadev), or even check out some of our other fun articles:
+If you enjoyed this post, you might want to [follow us](https://twitter.com/oktadev) on Twitter, check out some of your [YouTube videos](https://www.youtube.com/c/oktadev), or even check out some of our other fun posts:

 - [Semantic Versioning Sucks!
 Long Live Semantic Versioning!](/blog/2019/12/16/semantic-versioning)
 - [OAuth 2.1: How Many RFCs Does it Take to Change a Lightbulb?](/blog/2019/12/13/oauth-2-1-how-many-rfcs)